Home, Land, Security: Deradicalization and the Journey Back from Extremism

 Power began her journey by talking to the mothers of young men who’d joined ISIS in the UK and Canada.
 From there, she traveled around the world in search of societies that are finding new and innovative ways to rehabilitate former extremists, talking to both militants and the people working to rehabilitate them.

 Power, author of the new book Home, Land, Security: Deradicalization and the Journey Back from Extremism, will be in conversation with Stanford anthropologist Sharika Thiranagama.
-Together they will explore what the U.S might learn from countries with programs designed to help violent extremists back into the mainstream.
+Together they will discuss Power's investigation of de-radicalization schemes and the visions of home, land, security and the world, that frame people's journeys in and out of potential violence.